hannahkwarren/sweater_weather/README.md

 $ gem install bundler
 ```

-If Bundler is already installed or after it has been installed, run the following command.
+If Bundler is already installed or after it has been installed, run:

 ```shell
 $ bundle install